remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/ssh/setup.md

 This value can be set as the `HostKeyAlgorithms` configuration.
 ~~~

-The public key is shared with the client _during the initial connection_.
-The client then stores this key typically in `~/.ssh/known_hosts`.

 ~~~admonish warning title="Trust On First Use"
 The server should ideally share this public key with the clients _out-of-band_ prior to any SSH connections.